Q: What are the new updates to the Coronavirus Job Retention Scheme (CJRS)?

 If the employee’s notice is 1 week or more greater than the statutory minimum notice requirements, then technically this protection of notice pay does not apply so you could pay contractual notice at the furlough rate.

-However, although employers are technically able to follow this rule it seems counterintuitive to pay employees less than their contractual pay during their notice period during the unprecedented time, particularly where employees have been willing to forgo part of their pay in an attempt to help their employers remain solvent and retain their jobs.
-It could be argued that paying anything less than their contractual pay is a breach of contract and a breach of trust and confidence if it was not made clear in the furlough agreement that it could impact their notice pay.
-So I advise you proceed with caution if consider paying less than contractual pay during notice.
+However, although employers are technically able to follow this rule it seems counterintuitive to pay employees less than their contractual pay during their notice period during the unprecedented time where employees have been willing to forgo part of their pay in an attempt to help their employers remain solvent and retain their jobs.
+It could be argued that paying anything less than their contractual pay is a breach of contract and a breach of trust and confidence if it was not made clear in the furlough agreement that it could impact their notice pay, so I advise you proceed with caution if consider paying less than contractual pay during notice.

 Q. Does furlough pay change how redundancy pay is calculated?